juniperfdel/pypyslalib/README.md

 ### Transpiling?
-Writing a full transpiler, would probably take more work than using string substitution and manual re-writing, as fortran can do some crazy stuff; and while it's easy for a human to see what the program is doing, having a program figure it out would be a huge endeavor.
+Writing a full transpiler, would probably take more work than using string substitution and manual re-writing, as fortran can do some crazy stuff; and while it's easy for a human to see what the program is doing, having a program figure it out would be a much larger endeavor than I want to deal with.
 It runs into the problem of [automating re-writing is slower than just re-writing it with string substitutions for some common manipulations.](https://xkcd.com/1319/)